-Look, I look at it like this.
+Maybe but look at it like this.
 You know all those films, like A Taste of Honey.
 They are, on the whole, pretty good representations of working-class life in the 60s.
 Saturday Night and Sunday Morning.
 With Albert Finney - he was from Salford.
-Those are about the working class, aren't they?
+Those are about being working class, aren't they?